jchryssanthacopoulos/quantum_information/README.md

 # Quantum Information and Computing
-Repository containing solutions to assignments for the course "Quantum Information and Computing" at the University of Padua
+RRepository containing solutions to assignments for the course "Quantum Information and Computing" at the University of Padua